+When it comes to designing outdoor living spaces, there are two main elements that must be taken into consideration: hardscaping and softscaping.
 Hard landscaping is the non-living elements of the landscape made of stone, bricks, concrete or metal.
 Soft landscaping is living elements such as soil, trees, flowers, grass, and shrubs.
-A well-balanced landscape design will include an attractive combination of gardening elements and gentle landscaping.
-The outdoor living space offers an oasis in which to enjoy life.

-Your exterior design must include both hard landscape and soft landscape elements to make it a comfortable place.
+A well-balanced landscape design will include an attractive combination of both hard and soft landscaping elements to make it a comfortable place.

 The difference between the two is quite simple.
-Gardening elements are non-living things, such as pavers, rocks, concrete, fences, doors, fountains, and more.
-Soft landscape elements are living things such as grasses, flowers, vegetation covers, shrubs and trees.
+Hardscaping elements are non-living things, such as pavers, rocks, concrete, fences, doors, fountains, and more.
+Softscape elements are living things such as grasses, flowers, vegetation covers, shrubs and trees.
 A gentle landscape consists of all the living elements of a landscape: trees, flowers, grass, shrubs and other plants.

 It also refers to other aspects that are included in gardening, such as weed management, the use of mulch and other tasks such as cutting, trimming, sorting and planting.
-The best landscape designs create harmony between the elements of the harsh landscape and the soft landscape.
+The best landscape designs create harmony between the elements of the hardscape and the softscape.
+Without expert knowledge of landscaping, achieving the right balance between hardscaping and softscaping can be a challenge.
+To better understand how to design a landscape, it is important to understand the differences between hardscapes and softscapes.

-With the addition of hardscape elements, your patio can have conversation groups around fire pits, kitchens and outdoor dining areas, and places for swimming with spaces to rest.
-Stone paving installers in Alpharetta will remind you that installing in hard spaces is generally a long-term decision.
-The type of workmanship and materials are the two factors that differentiate between hard landscaping and soft landscaping.
+Hardscapes are generally more permanent than softscapes.
+The type of workmanship and materials used are the two factors that differentiate between hardscaping and softscaping.
 While physical landscaping requires more experience during installation, it generally requires minimal future maintenance.

 Hardscapescan include stone paving for pathways or driveways, retaining walls for terraces or gardens, outdoor kitchens or fire pits for entertaining guests.